 - Also available as a wired mouse

-- Software doesn’t cater to everyone but majority of users will have no issues
+- The software doesn’t cater to everyone but a majority of users will have no issues

 - LED lights can use up to half of the battery life when turned on

 6. Razer Viper Ultimate Lightest Wireless Gaming Mouse

 The Razer Viper is available in 3 styles, regular wired (Viper), small wired (Viper Mini), or regular wireless (Viper Ultimate).